-You are talking about nerve nets, why didn't you talk about Neural Networks?
+Q: You are talking about nerve nets, why didn't you talk about Neural Networks?

-What is the problem with Neural Nets?
+Q: What is the problem with Neural Nets?

-The greatest challenge is, that any smallest change of the delay structure of a net destroys its function or behaviour completely (think about FIR-filters).
+A: The greatest challenge is, that any smallest change of the delay structure of a net destroys its function or behaviour completely (think about FIR-filters).
 Most of neural nets were 1993 "artificial", delays played no rule in the pioneering works.
 With a mismatched delay structure a model has nothing to do with the origin.

-What was the reason to introduce the name "Interference Network"?
+Q: What was the reason to introduce the name "Interference Network"?

 The construction of such circuits and the finding of conditions, restrictions and cases opened the field of interference network research.

 If a neuron in nerve system gets permanent fire from all directions, the situation is comparable with radio broadcast interferences until the 60th of the last century.
-Driving over land on Medium Wave (MW) people heared sometimes only noises, whisper or whistling in the car-radio.
+Driving over land on Medium Wave (MW) the people heared sometimes only noises, whisper or whistling in the car-radio.